MIS-Lab-Doshisha/tg-gan2/README.md

-# tg-gan2
+# Task Guided GAN II
-Synthesizing and Augmenting Structural Connectivity Matrices for Connectivity Regression Using Task-guided Generative Adversarial Network
+Code for our paper: Synthesizing and Augmenting Structural Connectivity Matrices for Connectivity Regression Using Task-guided Generative Adversarial Network